mambasnow/Regex_tutorial/README.md

 ## Regex Components

 ### Anchors
+The Anchors are always at the begining and end of the string.
+For the example above, ^ is the symbol for the begining and $ is for the end.

 ### Quantifiers
+Quantifiers communicate to the regex engine that it MUST match the Quanity of the character or expression to its LEFT.
+There are two types of Quantifiers; Greedy and Lazy, each type has the same description.

 ### Grouping Constructs

 ### Bracket Expressions

 ### Character Classes
+Character Classes ensure that a given sequence of characters matches a Larger set of characters.

 ### The OR Operator